Executive Leadership Team

 George holds a Bachelor of Science degree in Civil Engineering from Lehigh University.

-SVP, GM Discovery and Analytics
+SVP, GM Discovery, Analytics and OEM

 In 2016, Gary Weiss was named Senior Vice President and General Manager for the Discovery and Analytics business unit, where his responsibilities include P&L, strategy, execution, operations, and go-to-market.
 Gary joined OpenText in 2012 as the SVP and GM of the Information Exchange business unit, the catalyst for the OpenText Cloud business.
 In this capacity, he was responsible for the P&L, strategy, sales, marketing, and product development.
 Gary then held the Cloud leadership role for 2 years.